conda-archive/conda-js/README.md

     <script src="https://www.promisejs.org/polyfills/promise-4.0.0.js"></script>

-as well as jQuery, and then include `conda.js`.
+as well as jQuery and the SockJS client library, and then include `conda.js`.

 In your code use Conda like so: